From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis

 \subsection{From Computational Support to AI-Assisted Analysis}

-While CSCW and \ac{HCI} researchers draw on a variety of tools for analysis~\cite{fiesler2019qualitative} computer-assisted approaches have long supported \ac{QDA}.
+Computer-assisted approaches have long supported \ac{QDA}, from supporting basic coding tasks, to experiments with automation.
 Early tools applied basic \ac{NLP} techniques such as word frequency analysis, keyword matching, and pattern-based rules~\cite{stoneGeneralInquirerComputer1962, maratheSemiAutomatedCodingQualitative2018}.
 While these methods introduced automation, they lacked the capacity to capture complex human interpretations.
 Subsequent work introduced supervised machine learning for text classification, extending manual coding into larger datasets~\cite{rietzCodyAIBasedSystem2021}.
-Unsupervised approaches such as topic modeling uncovered latent themes without predefined categories~\cite{lennonDevelopingTestingAutomated2021}, and some studies reported surprising alignment with qualitative methods like grounded theory~\cite{baumer2017comparing,muller2016machine}.
+Unsupervised approaches such as topic modeling uncover latent themes without predefined categories~\cite{lennonDevelopingTestingAutomated2021}, and some studies reported surprising alignment with qualitative methods like grounded theory~\cite{baumer2017comparing,muller2016machine}.
 Such combinations of QDA and machine learning can be especially useful for mixed-methods studies and for analyzing large-scale data, though they raise concerns about transparency and interpretability -- values central to qualitative research.
 Recent advances in generative AI, particularly \acp{LLM} like ChatGPT, offer new opportunities.
 These models are trained on massive text corpora and can generate, summarize, and classify language with a high degree of contextual awareness~\cite{weiEmergentAbilitiesLarge2022}.
-They encode vast amounts of diverse knowledge, making them potentially adaptable to various tasks within qualitative research. \acp{LLM} have shown remarkable performance on annotation tasks where little or no labeled data is provided~\cite{gilardiChatGPTOutperformsCrowdWorkers2023,tornbergChatGPT4OutperformsExperts2023} and have been proposed as collaborators in human annotation teams~\cite{ziemsCanLargeLanguage2024}.
-Recent prototypes integrate LLMs at different points across the QDA workflow, from inductive coding to codebook development~\cite{banoAIHumanReasoning2024,taiExaminationUseLarge2024,xiaoSupportingQualitativeAnalysis2023,morganExploringUseArtificial2023, rasheedCanLargeLanguage2024, gauthier2022computational}.
-This evolution highlights not only the opportunities for scaling qualitative work but also the risks it creates for preserving interpretive rigor.
+They encode vast amounts of diverse knowledge, making them potentially adaptable to various tasks within qualitative research.
+Recent prototypes integrate LLMs at different points across the QDA workflow, from inductive coding to codebook development~\cite{banoAIHumanReasoning2023,taiExaminationUseLarge2024, xiaoSupportingQualitativeAnalysis2023, morganExploringUseArtificial2023, rasheedCanLargeLanguage2024, gauthier2022computational}. \acp{LLM} have shown remarkable performance on annotation tasks where little or no labeled data is provided~\cite{gilardiChatGPTOutperformsCrowdWorkers2023,tornbergChatGPT4OutperformsExperts2023} and have been proposed as \textit{collaborators} in human annotation teams~\cite{ziemsCanLargeLanguage2024}, indicating a shift from assistance to autonomy of computational methods supporting the cooperative work of QDA.